Enjoy sex like you used to

 • Start with an honest chat.
 Talk to your partner about ED.
 Awkward?
 Maybe.
 Helpful?
 You betcha.
 Take the pressure off and discuss ways to tackle the problem together.

 • Try mixing up your sex life.
-Experiment with new toys and erogenous zones, spend longer on foreplay and give more oral sex — your partner can thank us later.
+Experiment with different sex positions with ED, new toys and erogenous zones, extended foreplay, and more oral sex — your partner can thank us later.

 ED isn’t a death sentence for your love life.
-We offer erectile dysfunction treatments and online therapy to help.
+Explore more erectile dysfunction treatments to get the help you need.

 13 Sources